Magneto: Combining Small and Large Language Models for Schema Matching: LLMs as Rerankers

 \section{LLMs as Rerankers}

 SLMs can serve as efficient retrievers, but they may fail to capture complex semantic relationships. \hide{Moreover, the reliance on cosine similarity for scoring with SLMs may not yield accurate assessments across different source columns.
 This is primarily because cosine similarity measures only the angular distance between vectors, potentially overlooking deeper semantic discrepancies that vary from one source column to another.} Moreover, models fine-tuned with LLM-derived data are inherently domain-specific.
 To mitigate these limitations, \alg incorporates a Large Language Model (LLM) as a reranker.
-Unlike existing methods that adjust match rankings based on heuristic rules and similarity metrics scores~\cite{cupid2001,melnik2002similarity,coma2002, managingUncertaintyGal2006,topkGeneration2009,romeroFilteringMatches2020}, \alg leverages the knowledge accumulated by the LLM to complement the initial retrieval and improve the overall performance of SM.
+Unlike existing methods that adjust match rankings based on heuristic and similarity metrics~\cite{cupid2001,melnik2002similarity,coma2002, managingUncertaintyGal2006,topkGeneration2009,romeroFilteringMatches2020}, \alg leverages LLM understanding to complement initial retrieval and improve overall \smabrev performance.

-A natural question arises: Why not just use an LLM for SM?
-While there are approaches that employ LLMs for SM~\cite{tableGPT2024, parciak2024schema}, their applicability in scenarios that involve many or large tables is limited due to high computational costs and challenges related to context windows (\emph{Challenge 2}, Section~\ref{sec:intro}).
-We posit that LLMs must be used judiciously and designed \alg accordingly.
+A natural question arises: Why not just use an LLM for \smabrev?
+While there are approaches that employ LLMs for \smabrev~\cite{tableGPT2024, parciak2024schema}, their applicability in scenarios that involve many or large tables is limited due to high computational costs and challenges related to context windows (\emph{Challenge 2}, Section~\ref{sec:intro}).
+We also empirically demonstrate that LLM-only approaches underperform an SLM-LLM combination for large target schemas (Figure~\ref{fig:gpt_gdc}).